 - Warm outlet plates or warm wall areas

-- Intermittent burning odors
+- Intermittent burning or hot-plastic odors

 - Buzzing or crackling sounds from outlets or switches